 Everyone needs to know this quick kitchen hack.
 It’s the easiest way to clean up broken eggs!
 Doing this one simple things makes cleaning them a breeze.

-On Sunday, Grace and I baked double chocolate candy corn cookies, and they were amazing.
+On Sunday, two-year-old Grace and I baked double chocolate candy corn cookies, and they were amazing.

 I always crack my eggs into a bowl.
 We buy local, free range eggs, and you never know when one of them might be strange inside.
 I don’t want that bad egg to ruin my whole batch of cookies, so I break the eggs into a bowl and then dump the bowl into my batter.

 As soon as I got the eggs out, Grace said, My do the eggs!

 I cracked the first egg myself, showing her what to do.
 I narrated the whole thing, giving simple and clear instructions.

 I handed her an egg, and I reminded her of the steps.